commanderking/citybikeshare/README.md

 ### Purpose

-Make it easier for citizens interested in the entire history of bluebike data to play with the data.
-The code in this repository merges bluebike trip data from publicly avaiable monthly Bluebike trip data into a single csv or sqlite db file.
+Citizens interested in public bikeshare data should be able to easily analyze the data to make better decisions for their local community.
+Current bikeshare data is often difficult to parse through due to the data being in different files and inconsistent data patterns.

-### Motivation
+The code in this repo cleans and merges publicly available bluebike trip data into a single csv or sqlite db file for analysis.

 ### Steps to Merge Trip Data into Single File